A copy will remain on file for 30 days in the Administrative office at 145 Poplar Avenue Monaca PA 15061 for public review

 Machine Tool

-Vet Assistant Alexa Cooper Hopewell
+Vet Assistant Lily Mann Hopewell

 Students at BCCTC are celebrated in many ways and one of those ways is to recognize their extra efforts made in their chosen Programs of Study.
 Let’s celebrate the following students for their hard work and the ability to make a positive difference to others around them!